PeterConstable/PythonTutorial/4_More_Assignment_Numbers_Strings.md

 8364
 ```

->As always numeric results in interactive mode are always is presented in decimal.
+>As always, numeric results in interactive mode are presented in decimal.
 But Unicode code points are normally cited in hex.
 You can use the ```hex()``` function to get a hex string representation:
 >
 >```foo
 >>>> hex(ord('€'))